mikecurtisjs/devtest_frontend/README.md

 2. Dev needs to build out the page from the data
 3. Page should allow the data to be filtered by number correctly
 4. Page should allow incomplete/complete to be clicked and changed
-5. The UX colors and style don not need to match exactly except for: 4 column rows and usage of top filter bar
+5. The UX colors and style do not need to match exactly except for: 4 column rows and usage of top filter bar

 ## What we're looking for in git
 1. Proper branching - for the project namespace comes off master as `candidate/{name}`